 Built circa 1740, some 40 years before the American Revolutionary War, Hopsewee Plantation was one of the South's major rice plantations and the birthplace of Thomas Lynch, Jr., one of the signers of the Declaration of Independence.

-Now privately owned, this National Historic Landmark—midway between Myrtle Beach and Charleston in the heart of South Carolina's Lowcountry—is open to the public Tuesday to Saturday for the 2023 season until Dec.
-13.
+Now privately owned, this National Historic Landmark—midway between Myrtle Beach and Charleston in the heart of South Carolina's Lowcountry—reopens to the public for the 2024 season Tuesday, Jan.
+16 until mid-December.

 Go back in time and experience Haunted Tales at Hopsewee Plantation, presenting stories of Author and storyteller Elizabeth Robertson Huntsinger.
 She’s given hundreds of programs on the history and ghostly legends of Georgetown County, as a Historical Interpreter for over 25 years.
 She has three books to date as author of Ghosts of Georgetown, More Ghosts of Georgetown, and Georgetown Mysteries and Legends, which you can buy in our gift shop or in our online shop.
 Arrive a little earlier for Wine by the River Wednesdays!
 Enjoy drinks and hors d’oeuvres as you browse the Hopsewee gift shop and get your book purchases signed by the authors.